Shiv24angi/PalmPort/README.md

-# 🖐️PalmPort
+# ✋ PalmPort

-Teleport files from your laptop to your phone **using just hand gestures** ✊👉📲.
+PalmPort lets you **teleport files from your laptop to your phone using hand gestures** ✊👉📲.
-Close your fist in front of the webcam, and the currently open file will be “teleported” over Wi-Fi to your phone.
+Close your fist in front of the webcam, and the currently open file will be “ported” over Wi-Fi to your phone.

 No extra apps are needed on your phone — just open the link in your browser.